July 26, 2022:

 - Maine Property Rights News Alert August 8, 2010: ALRA: Concord, NH, Obama's Great Outdoors Land Grab Meeting Mon.
 Aug 9

 Seizing the Maine Woods The big campaign to expand the National Park System at the expense of private property owners nationwide, publicly launched in 1988, was intended to pick up where it had left off in the 1970s when during the Carter administration tens of thousands of families were displaced nationwide for new and expanded National Parks and Refuges.
 Five of the massive new parks were planned for rural Maine, along with another expansion of Acadia.
-Two targeted our coastal county and the other three the Maine Woods.
+Two targeted our coastal county and the other three the Maine Woods, almost all of it privately owned..

 Roxanne Quimby's large-scale preservationist acquisitions provide an illustration and sweeping self-caricature of the role and purpose of the more openly radical wing of the land trust movement taken to its logical extreme as they are currently motivated and organized to eliminate private property.